 You’ll find that if you haven’t washed your hair sufficiently, old colour molecules still left in your hair will become activated again over the days following the colour removal procedure.
 You can check whether any darkening will occur by coating a strand of hair in peroxide.
 Leave it for a few minutes and then rinse.
 If you don’t see old colour return you’re done.
 If you do see the colour reappear, get back in the shower and shampoo some more.

 Use: To remove permanent colour (any permanent colour that was mixed with peroxide).

 Damage Risk: Mild-Moderate

 Effectiveness: Very effective on permanent and demi permanent colours.
-Usually ineffective on unnatural colours although some dyes will change colour or fade.
+Unpredictable on unnatural colours although most dyes will change colour or fade.

 Additional Info: Always do a strand test before you begin.
 Washing out the colour molecules is the key to achieving a good result.
 Don’t skimp on the shampooing stage!
 To check if the colour has been removed, apply 10 volume developer to a strand of hair.
 If it darkens you’ll need to repeat the process.